Asymptotic Enumeration of Binary Contingency Tables and Comparison with Independence Heuristic: Abstract

 \section{Abstract}

-For parameters $n,\delta,B,C$, we obtain a sharp asymptotic formula for the number of $(n+\lfloor n^\delta\rfloor)^2$-dimensional binary contingency tables with non-uniform margins $\lfloor BCn\rfloor$ and $\lfloor Cn\rfloor$.
-Furthermore, we compare our results with the classical \textit{independence heuristic} and prove that the independence heuristic overestimates by a factor of $e^{\Theta(n^{2\delta})}$.
-Our comparison is based on the analysis of the \textit{correlation ratio} and we obtain an explicit bound for the constant in $\Theta$.
+For parameters $n,\delta,B,C$, we obtained a sharp asymptotic formula for the number of $(n+\lfloor n^\delta\rfloor)^2$-dimensional binary contingency tables with non-uniform margins taking values of $\lfloor BCn\rfloor$ and $\lfloor Cn\rfloor$.
+Furthermore, we compared our sharp asymptotics with the classical \textit{independence heuristic estimate} and proved that the independence heuristic overestimates by a factor of $e^{\Theta(n^{2\delta})}$.
+Our comparison is based on the analysis of the \textit{correlation ratio} and an explicit bound for the constant in $\Theta$ is also obtained.